-The objective of this lab is for you to program in Matlab ensembles of learners (based on bagging, for regression or classification), apply them to some datasets and observe their behavior.
-The TA will first demonstrate the results of the algorithms on several datasets, and then you will program them, replicate those results, and further explore the datasets with the algorithms.
-You can use the textbook, lecture notes and your own notes.
+The objective of this lab is for you to explore the behavior in Matlab of ensembles of learners (based on bagging, for regression or classification) and apply them to some datasets.
+The TA will first demonstrate the results of the algorithms on several datasets.
+Then, you will replicate those results, and further explore the datasets with the algorithms.